Aarzooj/StickHero/README.md

 - Only the last saved game will be restored on loading saved games.
 - The player needs a minimum of 5 cherries to revive.
 After the player has revived, 5 cherries are deducted from total cherries.
 - After reviving, only the statistical progress is restored and the player starts the game again from the initial pillar, which is the checkpoint.
+- Length of the stick can be increased by long pressing whereas the hero flips by a single press.

 ## Code Implementation